 According to the Journal of Ethnic Foods, kimchi, which has its origin in Korea, has been enjoyed for thousands of years.
 However, it has become somewhat of a phenomenon in U.S.-based restaurants in only recent years.

-Eggs and kimchi may seem like an unlikely combination, but trust us, this pairing will make a delicious breakfast addition to any table’s morning.
+Eggs and kimchi may seem like an unlikely combination, but trust me, this pairing will make a delicious breakfast addition to any table’s morning.
 The warm creaminess of a scrambled egg and the spicy kimchi will leave your taste buds begging for seconds.

 Kimchi Scrambled Eggs